The New Zealand Post Group’s diverse portfolio of businesses ranges from standard mail through to banking.

 Highbrook is now home to New Zealand Post’s flagship mail centre, Te Riu o Tamaki Makau Rau (the heart beat that blends Tamaki and its hundred lovers).
 The centre processes all the mail posted each day between Cape Reinga in the Far North to Pokeno, on Auckland’s southern outskirts.

-CourierPost’s parcel sorting facilities can now handle up to 18,000 items per hour, replacing manual sorting processes with a sixth of that capacity.
+CourierPost’s parcel sorting facilities can now handle up to 120,000 items a day, replacing manual sorting processes.
 Contract Logistics has almost doubled the capacity of its warehousing and stock replenishment services, providing enormous potential for customer growth.

 New Zealand Post’s purpose-built hub for all group activities has advanced workspace design and is providing the sense of “one company” that New Zealand Post sought to achieve.

 A shared vision for the future has created a long-term partnership that is delivering much more than a traditional commercial relationship.NZ Post is at the forefront of the digital revolution, developing its range of services and utilising its distribution network to facilitate the growth of e-commerce and online shopping across New Zealand.

 Working together successfully since 2006 means NZ Post calls Goodman first when it needs a property solution in Auckland.
 Greg Morris, National Property Manager for NZ Post, said, “Goodman understands that a well-executed property strategy is critical to the NZ Post business.
 They are true partners and have the scale and expertise to meet almost any requirement we have.”
 Responding to a rapidly changing operating environment has also required flexible short-term solutions.
 The commissioning of the new Paxster delivery vehicles is one example.
 NZ Post now have the largest electric vehicle fleet in the country, part of a plan to be carbon neutral from 2030.